HIGHLIGHTS-Former Nissan boss Ghosn points the finger at news conference

 The market cap decrease of Nissan since my arrest is more than $10 billion.
 They lost more than $40 million a day during all of this.
 The market cap of Renault went down since my arrest by 5 billion euros.
 VERSAILLES, CELEBRATION OF 15 YEARS OF ALLIANCE

-Versailles is not Louis XIV, it is the most visited site in France, it is a symbol of the achievement of France, it is a symbol of the globalisation of France.
+Versailles is not Louis XIV, it is the most visited site in France, it is a symbol of the achievement of France, it is a symbol of the globalization of France.
 GHOSN'S HOUSES

 This is part of the character assassination, and the media jumped on it.
 PROSECUTORS IN CONTROL